Viva Tacos

 This was the first end-to-end UX project that I completed from conceptual designs to a high-fidelity prototype!
 I’m proud of the final product, but more importantly, am grateful to have gone through an entire UX process so I can see what it’s actually like.
 Some lessons that I learned from this project:

-1. Consider accessibility every step of the way.
-Although I didn't directly interact with users that had accessibility needs, working with personas that presented challenges like visual impairments and language barriers allowed me to explore accessibility tools and understand the significance of integrating feedback from users with diverse abilities.
-Going forward, I recognize the importance of being inclusive early on in the design process to better address accessibility and enhance overall usability and satisfaction for all users.
+Although I didn’t directly interact with users who had accessibility needs, creating personas with challenges like visual impairments and language barriers pushed me to explore accessibility tools and design with inclusivity in mind.
+This experience highlighted how critical it is to integrate accessibility early in the process to improve usability and satisfaction for all users.

-2. Prioritize your time and iterate quickly.
-There were several times during the project when I worked longer than intended on certain research or visual elements, but I quickly realized the necessity of maintaining progress and meeting project milestones.
-Instead of striving for perfection in the initial stages only to make significant changes later, I learned to embrace iterative design.
-Generating ideas quickly, testing them, and iterating based on feedback led to more efficient and effective design outcomes.
-In the future, I’ll also work on actively seeking feedback from team members, mentors, and potential users to provide me with a well-rounded perspective about the project's direction.
+There were several times during the project when I spent longer than intended refining visuals or research elements, only to make significant changes later.
+This taught me to embrace iterative design; generating ideas quickly, testing them, and iterating based on feedback led to more efficient and effective design outcomes.
+Moving forward, I plan to balance speed with depth by seeking feedback more actively from peers, mentors, and users to ensure progress without sacrificing quality.